 February 17th, 2012 was a half day for the students at Norwich Free Academy.
 Regular classes were replaced by three workshops, one each about a negative word often used to bully students.
 The "F-word," the "N-word," and the "R-Word" Campaigns.

 Out of the three, the most touching to me was the "R-Word" Campaign.
 It was designed to educate students about the effects of negative words on individuals with an intellectual disability.
 It took place in the gym and was meant to be like a pep rally celebrating everyone’s unique abilities.
 There were announcements from celebrities Kyle Masie and Scot Haney, student speakers, music, an NFA student-produced video featuring students and faculty spreading the message, and a cheerleader led “Spread the Word…Just Don’t Say It!” cheer.

 Also, there were visitors from the Eastern Regional Special Olympics, UCONN football players, and Vinny Baker, former NBA athlete.
 Students received wrist bracelets and had the opportunity to sign a banner to hang in the school.
 Student participants in Special Olympics were introduced and cheered.
 A video of Special Education students was shown while two students from the Norwich Free Academy choir sang the song by Christina Aguilera, "Beautiful" that brought tears to everyone's eyes.

 I have never been so proud of any school I have been connected with as I was yesterday during this assembly.
 The video included here was made by junior student Patrick Kudej, and really showcases the wonderful students we have, and how they are all wonderful in their own way.
+There were tears in the eyes of most of the staff as they watched this video of the students they know and love.
 It is a blessing just to be able to watch it, and I am sure it will touch the hearts of everyone who views it!